Jack Riley (ice hockey, born 1919): Pittsburgh Penguins

 When the NHL decided to expand in 1967.
-Riley had offers to be general manager from the Pittsburgh Penguins, St. Louis Blues and the Philadelphia Flyers.
+Riley had offers to be a general manager from the Pittsburgh Penguins, St. Louis Blues and the Philadelphia Flyers.
 Riley decided on Pittsburgh, because of its proximity to his family in Toronto, and was hired by the Penguins' owner Jack McGregor, who also served as the team's president and CEO.

-As the Penguins' general manager, Riley helped pick the team's nickname and the team's uniform colors, which were Columbia blue, navy blue and white.
+As the Penguins' general manager, Riley helped pick the team's nickname and the team's uniform colors, which were Columbia blue, navy blue, and white.
 He then hired George "Red" Sullivan as the team's first coach.
 During the 1967 Expansion Draft, the NHL made it hard for the new clubs, by limiting the number of quality players the established Original Six teams could leave unprotected in the expansion draft.
 The league also placed the two developmental teams controlled by each of the established teams off-limits.
 The expansion teams would have to depend mainly on free agents signed by Riley from the Pittsburgh Hornets, who were the defending AHL champions.
 Riley signed the Penguins' first player Les Binkley, who would play for the Penguins for parts of five seasons.
 Former New York Rangers star Andy Bathgate, who would lead the West Division in scoring at age 34 was selected late in the draft by Jack McGregor.
 The Penguins payroll in their first season was $350,000.

-Under Riley, the Penguins finished fifth in the league their first 2 seasons.
+Under Riley, the Penguins finished fifth in the league in their first 2 seasons.
 In their third year, the Penguins placed second in the West Division and beat the Oakland Seals, 4-0, in the first round of the playoffs before losing to St. Louis in six games in the league semifinals.
 In the third round of the 1969 NHL Draft, Riley selected forward Michel Briere.
 Briere had a successful rookie season and looked to be a player that the Penguins could be built around.
 He was critically injured in a car crash in Quebec a few weeks after the season, however, and remained in a coma for 11 months before he died.
 He was 21.
 During those 11 months, Riley was a frequent visitor of his at the hospital.